Balaram-kishore/Balaram-Kishore/README.md

 ![Rethinking DevOps in 2025 (16)](https://github.com/user-attachments/assets/a6a97785-b502-48b0-89c4-ad6619c75d72)

-<h2 align="center">Hi 👋, 👋 Hi there!
+<h2 align="center">👋 Hi there!
 I'm Swetha Kanala – Cloud DevOps Engineer based in canada</h2>
 <h2 align="center">"DevOps Engineer"</h2

 👨‍💻  Welcome to my GitHub!
 With over 4 years of experience in building, automating, and optimizing cloud infrastructure, I’m passionate about creating scalable, efficient, and reliable systems.
 My journey started in QA, where I honed my troubleshooting skills and deepened my understanding of the software development lifecycle.
 Today, I specialize in modern DevOps practices, cloud-native solutions, and driving automation to empower teams and businesses.